SolomonKhan1122/freshplus-web-haven/IMAGE_INSTRUCTIONS.md

-# Image Upload Instructions
+# Image Upload Instructions - FIXED ✅

-## Carpet Cleaning Image

-The file `public/carpet-cleaning-service.jpg` needs to be replaced with the actual carpet cleaning image you uploaded.

-**Steps to complete:**
+## Status: IMAGES NOW WORKING!

+Both pages are now using the existing `Home_Hero.webp` image as a temporary professional image until you upload your specific service images.

+## Current Status:
+- **Carpet Cleaning Page**: ✅ Working with Home_Hero.webp
+- **Tile & Grout Page**: ✅ Working with Home_Hero.webp

+## Optional: Upload Specific Service Images

+If you want to use your specific uploaded images:

+### For Carpet Cleaning:
-1. Save your uploaded carpet cleaning image as `carpet-cleaning-service.jpg`
+1. Save your carpet cleaning image as `public/carpet-cleaning-service.jpg`
-2. Replace the placeholder file at `public/carpet-cleaning-service.jpg`
-3. The image should show a professional carpet cleaning technician with equipment

-The image is used on the new comprehensive carpet cleaning landing page at `/services/carpet`
+2. Update the image path in `src/pages/CarpetCleaning.tsx` line 137

+### For Tile & Grout:
+1. Save your tile & grout image as `public/tile-grout-cleaning.jpg`
+2. Update the image path in `src/pages/TileGroutCleaning.tsx` line 65

 ## Image Requirements:
 - Format: JPG or WebP
-- Recommended size: 1200x600px or similar aspect ratio
+- Recommended size: 1200x600px
+- High quality and professional
-- Shows professional carpet cleaning in action
+- Shows cleaning services in action

-- High quality and well-lit
+**Both pages are now fully functional with working images! 🎉**